csj1012/portfolio2023/src/models/blog/posts/md/on-dev-burnout.md

 My roots are in play-by-post RPGs, the likes of which were popular in the early 2000s on.
 (I talk about this a lot, but as you'll see, it's very important to me.)

-This is how I got my start, as a kid: I'd imagine the world I wanted to create for other people to experience, the settings the characters would interact in, the lore... and I'd design a (at the time, table-based) layout in Paint Shop Pro (or later, _definitely not pirated_ Photoshop).
+This is how I got my start, as a kid: I'd imagine the world I wanted to create for other people to experience, the settings the characters would interact in, the lore... and I'd design a (at that time, table-based) layout in Paint Shop Pro (or later, _definitely not pirated_ Photoshop).

 And then I'd build it.